As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The best rockhounding locations in South Dakota include Tin Mountain, Tepee Canyon, Fairburn, Ardmore, Oelrichs, Spearfish Canyon, Whitewood Creek, Scenic, Hill City, Keystone, Rochford, Broken Boot Gold Mine, Pleasant Valley Creek, Laughing Water Creek, Hell Canyon, Pennington County, or Rattlesnake Butte, among others.

 Enthusiasts would be fooled if they believed that only the surrounding regions near the Black Hills are great for rockhounding.
-South Dakota has various rockhounding sites that are worthwhile, so let’s check some of them out and see what you can find!
+South Dakota has some worthwhile rockhounding sites, so let’s check some of them out and see what you can find!

 Tin Mountain

-The beautiful Tin Mountain located in the Black Hills region is an excellent place for rockhounding in South Dakota.
-Here, adventurers can find specimens such as fluorapatite, quartz crystals, mica, tourmaline, almandine garnets, cassiterite and zircon in the area gravels.
+The beautiful Tin Mountain in the Black Hills region is an excellent place for rockhounding in South Dakota.
+Here, adventurers can find specimens such as fluorapatite, quartz crystals, mica, tourmaline, almandine garnets, cassiterite, and zircon in the area gravels.

 Fairburn

-In Custer County, the town of Fairburn is a fabulous place for rockhounders.
+In Custer County, Fairburn is a fabulous place for rockhounders.
 Even an agate species is named after it.
 Fairburn agates are among the most beautiful rocks you can find in South Dakota, and naturally, they are found in Fairburn town, among other places.

 Oelrichs

-Here, explorers can go to the area surfaces to the south and east of the town, and find specimens such as jasper, Fairburn agates, cone-in-cone calcite specimens, agatized wood, or concreations.
+Here, explorers can go to the area surfaces to the south and east of the town and find specimens such as jasper, Fairburn agates, cone-in-cone calcite specimens, agatized wood, or concretions.

-About 18 miles east of the town, the northern area of the highway, explorers can also find regular agates.
+About 18 miles east of the town, explorers can also find regular agates in the northern area of the highway.

 Scenic

 In Pennington County, the small community of Scenic is another excellent place for rockhounders to test their skills in South Dakota.
-Basically, all the area creeks and gulches contain amethyst in Pennington County, however in the area ravines, washes, and gravels of Scenic, you can find more than that.
+All the area creeks and gulches contain amethyst in Pennington County; however, in the area, ravines, washes, and gravels of Scenic, you can find more than that.

-Specimens such as garnet, jasper, gem-quality blue chalcedony, aquamarine, gem-quality carnelian, beryl, or agates, are common here.
+Specimens such as garnet, jasper, gem-quality blue chalcedony, aquamarine, carnelian, beryl, or agates are common here.

 Keystone

-In the Black hills region of Pennington County, lies the Keystone town, and it is quite close to Mount Rushmore as well.
+In the Black Hills region of Pennington County lies the Keystone town, which is quite close to Mount Rushmore.
 Apart from the opportunity to visit the iconic mountains, rockhounders can do their thing and find various items in the Keystone region.

 Here, in the area mines, explorers can find spodumene, lepidolite, autunite, various colors of tourmaline, golden beryl, quartz crystals, zircon, aquamarine, and a bunch of other rocks, minerals, gemstones, and crystals.